sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-validation.rst

 Validate Fields Simple
 ----------------------------------------

-Below is a sample workflow that contains ``Validate Fields Simple`` processor in Fire Insights.
+Below is a sample workflow that contains ``Validate Fields Simple`` processor in Sparkflows.
 It demonstrates the usage of ``Validate Fields Simple`` node to validate incoming dataset based on validation rules defined using validation functions.

 It does the following processing of data: